Conference Operations and Events Services

 Grinnell House is a non-smoking facility in compliance with the Iowa Smokefree Air Act.
 Pets are not allowed in Grinnell House.
 Service animals are welcome.

 Guests will be responsible for all damages and losses due to the negligence of the guest or a guest's visitor(s) beyond normal wear or soiling of College property.
 The assessment of the cost of repairs, cleaning, or replacement for any such damage or loss shall be determined by the College.
 Guests will be billed accordingly.

 Address to the house is 1011 Park Street.

 From Interstate 80 take exit 182 and proceed North on Hwy 146.
 At 5th Avenue (there will be a stop light) turn right (east) and proceed three blocks to Park Street.
 Grinnell House is on the corner of Park Street and 5th Avenue.
 Parking is available on Park Street and behind the house in the College parking area (no permit is necessary).
 Please do not park overnight on 5th Avenue as you will receive a ticket.

-If you have any questions or concerns, please feel free to contact Conference Operations and Events.
-Phone: 641-269-3235 Email: calendar[at]grinnell[dot]edu
+If you have any questions or concerns, please feel free to email Conference Operations and Events or call 641-269-3235.

 Due to its historical heritage, Grinnell House is not fully accessible.
 Grinnell College does not recommend staying overnight at Grinnell House for persons in wheelchairs or who have trouble navigating stairs.
 Grinnell House is accessed via several stairs, and all guest rooms are located on the second and third floors.
 There is a small person-lift available to the second floor, but the third floor is accessed only by stairs.
 For guests attending an event on the first floor of the house, there is a ramp at the rear of the house.
 Please inform your host that you will need access by this entrance.